Lou1s/Predictive-Models-Using-a-Cancer-Data-Set/README.md

-# Determining the Key Factors and Features In a Cancer Diagnoses
+# Key Features in Predicting The Survivability of Cancer Sufferers: A Malaysian Case Study
 ## Introduction
 This project is utilising a dataset of breast cancer patients in order to develop predictive models.
 Specifically, we aim to create models that are able to predict the end result for a given cancer patient's diagnoses (essentially, fatal or non-fatal).
 Each model will use various features to determine the likelihood of fatality, such as which hospital the patient visited, what stage of cancer they have etc. Along with this predictive/classification element the key factors (the features of the dataset) will also be investigated, so as to determine the key elements that lead to a particular ouptuy (fatality or not).